stefanbadi/specification-template/README.md

 * Part one: Business objects and their database fields
 * Part two: Use case specification
 * Part three: Screen mockup specification

+* Not included in this sample are diagrams, glossaries and other elements which concern the business domain